Santa Anita checking if rules followed before horse’s death

 “If those rules were not followed, consequences will be swift,” he said.
 “I’m not going to get into specifics of that incident, but anybody who thinks they can sort of skirt the rules and perhaps there was an old way of doing things, it’s not going to fly anymore.”

-Trained by Hall of Famer Jerry Hollendorfer, Kochees was pulled up by jockey Mario Gutierrez entering the top of the stretch in the 5 ½-furlong race.
-The gelding was vanned off the track and had a splint applied to his leg.
+Trained by Hall of Famer Jerry Hollendorfer, Kochees was pulled up by jockey Mario Gutierrez entering the top of the stretch in the 5½-furlong race Saturday.
+The gelding was taken off the track via van and had a splint applied to his leg.

 “We’re open because the track is safe according to every single person we have talked to,” Friedman said.
 “With that track safety, we’re confident in running the horses here.”